Eastern Upper Lusatia: Landscape and geology

 The natural region is very varied and characterized by hill ranges, isolated hills, plateau and basins alongside one another.
 Ice age ground moraines, meltwater sands and the overlying loess soils fill out the granite relief to varying degrees.
 The loess loam is generally only about 1 to 1.5 m thick.
 As witnesses to the Tertiary volcanism of the area there are lava plains and isolated hills of basalt and phonolite.
 In the Zittau and Oderwitz Basin, as well as the Berzdorf Basin there are important deposits of brown coal in the sediments.

 Climatically Eastern Upper Lusatia lies partially in the lee of the Upper Lusatian Highlands.
-For example, onlyr 665 mm of precipitation falls annually.
+For example, only 665 mm of precipitation falls annually.
 The average annual temperature lies between 8 and 8.6 °C. The potential natural vegetation here is Wood Bedstraw-Hornbeam-Oak forest with Small-leaved Limes.